kshitijrajsharma/horizournal/src/content/blog/radar-image-tutorial.md

 ![image](https://github.com/user-attachments/assets/bdae6c28-fb57-42a3-a5bc-da472883f08c)

-The time differs based on the performance of laptop , For me it took 1 min 43 sec
+The time differs based on the performance of laptop & the number of tiles you are processing based on your parameter in snaphu export , For me it took 1 min 43 sec

 ![image](https://github.com/user-attachments/assets/3020dbce-dc0e-46f7-aeb3-9cc9baa4b8c5)